 If you go to Bangkok let me know and I’ll point out her stall on a map!!

 I love travel hacking.
 Mostly I love a deal, and travel hacking has given me some of the best deals I’ve ever had.
 Take this picture for example.
-This was our first business class flight we took of the trip : Hanoi to Hong Kong with Dragonair (the regional outfit of Cathay Pacific).
+This was our first business class flight we took of the trip : Hanoi to Hong Kong with Dragonair (now Cathay Dragon).
 If I were to book this flight in cash it would have cost $1008 per person (insane, I know.)
 Instead, I booked it with my British Airways Avios for 18,000 Avios plus ~$40 for both of us.
 If i were to redeem those points for cash I would only receive $180, so you can see just how great of a redemption this is.

 I wish I could post up all my favorite pictures, but it would never end and you would all be sick of me.
 I hope this pictures give a little insight into the type of trip we had.
 I also hope it gives you a little motivation to get out there and start seeing some of these places first hand.
 I promise you, you won’t regret it!